This page is not available in English as this course is given in Swedish.

 The course is given in English.

 No prior knowledge about the subject is needed.
-Application is open to anyone interested in culture, politics, identity, and how images shape reality.

 To apply for this course, you need basic computer skills and knowledge of how to use the digital platform Zoom.
 The school offers Zoom manuals and a training opportunity before the start of the course.